ezz-ae/BruteBrains/README.md

 ---

-## 🔒 Admin Panel (admin/)
+Admin Panel (admin/)
 Use FireCMS, Firebase Console, or custom dashboards.
 (Optionally powered via Supabase/Retool/Rowy in future releases.)

 ---

-## 📅 Roadmap
+Roadmap

-- [x] Firebase Function Structure
+Firebase Function Structure
-- [x] React Frontend
+React Frontend
-- [x] Conclogan Prompt Scaffold
+Conclogan Prompt Scaffold
-- [ ] ML training loop for puzzle adaptation
+ML training loop for puzzle adaptation
-- [ ] Leaderboard and A/B logic tweaks
+Leaderboard and A/B logic tweaks
-- [ ] Scratch-to-Reveal Puzzle UX
+Scratch-to-Reveal Puzzle UX

 ---

-## 🧩 Contribute?
+#Contribute?

-This project is experimental, open-ended, and **smart by design.** Want to test it, expand it, or plug in your own AI?
+This project is experimental, open-ended, and  smart by design.
+Want to test it, expand it, or plug in your own AI?
 Welcome aboard.

----

-Made by 🧠 and 🔥.